bcl1713/nixos/README.md

   - Oil.nvim for file navigation
   - Markdown tools (preview, tables, zen mode)
   - Which-key for discoverable keybindings
+  - Git integration with gitsigns, fugitive, and diffview
 - **Waybar** with custom styling and battery indicators
 - **Firefox** with enhanced privacy settings
 - **Kitty** terminal emulator with Catppuccin theme